ambroiseodt/itl/README.md

 ## Installation

 The code runs Python 3.10+.
-Here is some installation instruction:
+Here are some installation instructions:
 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
-Follow the instruction online, most likely you will execute the following commands.
+Follow the instructions online, most likely you will execute the following commands.
 ```bash
 curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash ~/Miniconda3-latest-Linux-x86_64.sh
 source ~/.bashrc
 ```
-2. Install python in a new conda environment: be mindful to install a version of python that is compatible with PyTorch.
+2. Install Python in a new conda environment: please be mindful to install a version of Python that is compatible with PyTorch.
 ```bash
 conda create -n llm
 conda activate llm